 Autotester is a log function of customer activities.
-It records all user actions (scanning, entries, performing Calculations, review of Patient Reports, etc....).
+It records all user actions (scanning, entries, performing Calculations, review of Patient Reports, etc...).
 It is possible to safe (record) as file on HDD.
 But also export to DVD/CD can be done to allow replay of the records on other units.

 NOTICE For intermittent problems this file can be requested from the Service Engineer or customer.
-It is possible to burn this file on DVD/CD±R/RW.
+It is possible to burn this file on DVD/CD+R/RW.

-Operation see: Section 7-6 "Common Service Desktop (CSD)" on page 7-31.
+Operation see: Section 7-6 "How to use the Auto Tester program" on page 7-29.